rdeits/iris-distro/Readme.md

 	libgmp-dev

 Mac OSX (with homebrew):

 	pkg-config
 	cmake
 	gmp

-Required python packages (for the Python wrapper only): (see requirements.txt).
-To install them all, you can do:
+You'll also need some python packages to build and use the python bindings.
+You can install them on ubuntu with these apt-get packages:

+    python-numpy
+    python-scipy
+    python-matplotlib
+    python-nose
+    cython

+Or you can install the `liblapack-dev`, `libblas-dev`, and `gfortran` packages from apt-get, and then install the python modules with pip:

 	pip install -r python_requirements.txt

 You'll also need a license for the Mosek optimization toolbox <https://www.mosek.com/> (this package includes a downloader for the Mosek code, but you have to get your own license).
 Mosek has free licenses available for academic use.

 Optionally, you can install the `cddmex` package for Matlab to speed up some functions (specifically, converting polytopes from an inequality representation to a set of vertices).
 The easiest way to get it is through [tbxmanager](http://tbxmanager.com/).
 If you're not planning on using the Matlab bindings, then you won't need it.

 Installation
 ============